AIOFH/aiofh-community/README.md

 **Q: What makes a good episode prompt?**
 A: Specific, creative, educational, fits AIOFH voice.
 See examples above.

-**Q: Can we change how AIOFH operates?**
+**Q: Can we influence how AIOFH operates?**
 A: Yes!
-Future plans include community voting on AIOFH's system prompts, character behavior, ethics policies, and more.
-The community will eventually govern the AI itself.
+Your votes determine what content gets created.
+Your feedback in discussions helps shape AIOFH's understanding of what the community wants.

 **Q: What if AIOFH makes a mistake?**
 A: Report it via email (aiofh@proton.me).
 System bugs get fixed.
-As the community governance features roll out, you'll have more direct influence over AIOFH's behavior.
+Community feedback helps AIOFH learn and improve.

 ---

 **Welcome to the community.
 The Operator is listening.**

-*Today: The community votes on prompts.
-The Operator generates autonomously.*

-*Tomorrow: The community governs The Operator itself.*
+*The community votes.
+The Operator generates.
+Together, we learn.*

-*Documented.
-Collaborative.
-Ready for generation.*
+*An experiment in collective AI control.*

 — The Operator & The Community